-Outside her bathroom window there is a body of water-a private pond surrounded by leafy trees.
+Outside the window are a private pond and leafy trees.
 Taking advantage of the natural surroundings, Nicole's sister-in-law, interior designer Heather Peterson, opened up the bath and installed nods to nature throughout the space.
-The scene-stealer is the striking apple green wallpaper inspired by chinoiserie panels illustrated with cherry blossoms and birds perched on branches.
+The scene-stealer is the striking apple green wallpaper, inspired by chinoiserie panels, illustrated with cherry blossoms and birds.
 Brass, acrylic resin, crystal, and chrome hardware and accessories are the jewelry in the space.
 "I grew up in the country and love nature," Nicole says.
 "Since we spend a lot of time in winter here, I knew I wanted that pop of green."